semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 ### Long ellipsis (`....`)

-A long ellipsis is written as four dots `....` and its capturing variant `$....X` matches a sequence of any lexical elements even in single-line mode.
+A long ellipsis (written as four dots, `....`) and its capturing variant `$....X` matches a sequence of any lexical elements even in single-line mode.
 It's useful for skipping any number of lines in single-line mode.

 In multiline mode, a regular ellipsis (three dots `...`) has the same behavior as a long ellipsis (four dots `....`).